-An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 591⁄2 will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until after you are age 701⁄2.
+An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 591⁄2 will be subject to the 10% additional income tax on early have the same options the participant would have (for example, you may roll over the payment to your own IRA or an eligible employer plan that will accept it).
+Payments under the QDRO will not be subject to the 10% additional income tax on early distributions.